 It has over 3000 servers, 30,000 IP addresses in over 90 different countries.
-It comes to you with web tutorial that help navigate and use the software.
+It comes to you with a web tutorial that helps navigate and use the software.

-In addition to this, ExpressVPN is a available for a variety of models including; Windows, Linux, Android and Mac.
+In addition to this, ExpressVPN is available for a variety of models including; Windows, Linux, Android, and Mac.

 It is famously known for its incredible internet connection speeds and affordable pricing.

 The application has over 1700 servers and unlimited device support.
 The servers are located in over 100 different locations.

 Surfshark is designed with an easy to use interface and thus making it easy for beginners to use.